 - Boat property taxes vary by location.
-For example, Californians are assessed a 1.1% tax of their boats current value annually.
+For example, Californians have assessed a 1.1% tax of their boats’ current value annually.

 Besides the living expenses, you get the added bonus of bringing your home on weekend getaways and extended vacations, thus eliminating the need and expense of a hotel.

 Not only is living full-time on a boat a huge life change and adjustment, but it’s also tight quarters.
 If your partner isn’t sold on the idea things could get awkward really fast.
 In addition to the lack of personal space, if you get in a fight with your partner, there’s nowhere to run.

 Deciding where to live is a whole other challenge.
-Depending on your location it can be very challenging finding a place to moor your boat.
+Depending on your location it can be very challenging to find a place to moor your boat.
 Big cities typically have liveaboard licensing requirements.
 Because of this many of these liveaboard licensed marinas can often have huge waiting lists, up to 10 years!
 Do not buy a boat until you know where you’re going to keep it.